sf-wdi-14/notes/lectures/week-6/_2_tuesday/dawn/introduction-code-seperation-and-inclusion.md

 load("./person.rb")
 ```

 `require` and `load` appear to be the same, but the are not.
-This difference becomes clearer when requiring and loading files in IRB. `require` will load a file once; even when a file is later changed and saved, the same IRB session will not load the updated version. `load`, however, will always reload a file.
+This difference becomes clearer when requiring and loading files in IRB. `require` will load a file once; even when a file is later changed and saved, requiring the same file in the same IRB session will not load the updated version. `load`, however, will always reload a file.
 When experimenting with code and frequently changing a file, use `load`.

 ### Inheritance

-In Ruby, inheritance describes an approach to sharing instance methods between classes.
+In Ruby, inheritance describes another approach to seperating and including instance methods.
 At most, a class can directly inherit from one class.

-Here's the syntax:
+Here's the syntax for inheritance:

 ```ruby
 class Parent